CodewithAshwani/Customer-Churn-Analysis/README.md

 By segmenting customers based on various demographic and account-related attributes, the project seeks to identify factors contributing to churn.
 Insights from the analysis will help the bank develop targeted strategies to improve customer retention and reduce churn rates.

-**Questions Asked:**
-What is the overall churn rate among the bank's customers?
-How does churn rate vary across different demographic segments (e.g., gender, age groups)?
-What is the relationship between account activity status and churn rate?
-How does credit card ownership affect customer churn?
-Are there significant differences in churn rates across different countries?
-Which products are associated with higher or lower churn rates?
-How do credit scores impact the likelihood of customer churn?
-What role does account balance play in customer churn?

 **Tools Used:**

 Data Visualization/Dashboard Creation::  Power BI Statistical Analysis: Excel
 Data Storage and Management: SQL, Excel

+**Questions Asked:**
+1. What is the overall churn rate among the bank's customers?
+2. How does churn rate vary across different demographic segments (e.g., gender, age groups)?
+3. What is the relationship between account activity status and churn rate?
+4. How does credit card ownership affect customer churn?
+5. Are there significant differences in churn rates across different countries?
+6. Which products are associated with higher or lower churn rates?
+7. How do credit scores impact the likelihood of customer churn?

 **Conclusion:**